Ragnarok the Animation: Main party

 Maya is the merchant in the group and usually joins parties to steal loot and make off with their money.
-Her rather disagreeable way of doing things comes from a tragic event in her childhood where she was raped in her "hometown" of Alberta after trying to sell apples with her self-made cart.
+Her rather disagreeable way of doing things comes from a tragic event in her childhood where she was abused in her "hometown" of Alberta after trying to sell apples with her self-made cart.
 She met Roan and Yufa in the Prontera Sewers when they saved her from a large number of Thief Bugs.
 In return, she saves them by delivering a Blue Potion to Yufa during their fight with a Golden Thief Bug.
 She later changes her rather roguish ways after becoming attached to Yufa and the rest of the group.
 She has a known affinity for monsters, never being seen without her pet Poring named Poy-Poy.
 In Episode 7, she befriends an "Alice" (monster who resembles a human maid) but sadly she meets a tragic end because of the actions of Zealotus (a half monster who despises humans) in Episode 19.
 In their final confrontation in Comodo, Maya nearly kills Jiltus for revenge but Alice's spirit comes to Maya and convinces her to forgive Zealotus.
 She then makes peace with Zealotus, but too little too late.
 Maya only ever uses two skills in the series, Mammonite and Cart Revolution.
 Maya is the only member of the group to not "advance" to another job.
 She does, however, throw potions much like an Alchemist.